-Museum of Puppetry Arts of puppetry was created out of a need and wish to find a place where to store and display puppets that had reached the end of their stage life.
+Museum of Puppetry Arts was created out of a need and wish to find a place where to store and display puppets that had reached the end of their stage life.
 On 7th March 2010, the museum was opened in the building adjoining the theatre.

 Hundreds of theatre puppets found a home in display windows, visitors could see puppet makers at work and special emphasis was placed on virtual solutions and touchscreen information boards.
 Since its opening, the museum has been constantly changing – parts of the permanent exhibition have changed, new rooms and activities have been added.